 We Google the author’s name and check if they are not pushing out spammy content all over the web.
 Guest writers who contribute to dozens of blogs tend to incessantly spin content, using the same article and posting it on many blogs over time.

-We allow for several links in our author’s bio: Website, Facebook, Twitter, and Google+ pages, so there is no need to repeat any of those links in the blog post, nor to make any copyright claims, as intellectual property is established at the moment a post is published in Angie’s Diary.
+We allow for several links in our author’s bio: Website, Facebook, Twitter, and Google+ pages, so there is no need to repeat any of those links in the blog post, nor to make any copyright claims, as intellectual property is established at the moment a post is published on Angie’s Diary.

-Spelling, Grammar, and Formatting Errors
+Spelling, Syntax, and Formatting Errors

 When a submitted post has many errors, our perception of the author in question is that she/he didn’t spend enough time on the article, and disrespects the reader (not to mention our editors).
 For several (wannabe) guest bloggers, it has become a habit of copy/pasting entire web pages, and ‘dumping’ them in our post box, in disregard of all possible errors, and click ‘Submit Post!’

 The content has to fit in with our magazine.
 We try to publish a combination of original stories and essays with news on art, politics, technology, philosophy, and writing.
-Outside of this already broad range of topics, no matter how well a post is written, or by whom it is submitted, we might decide against publishing it.
+Outside of this already broad range of topics, no matter how well a post is written, or by whom it is submitted, we may decide against publishing it.

 Support our Magazine and Community